 Taro farming developed into a sophisticated system in Hawai`i.
 Hawaiian planters cultivated approximately 300 varieties of taro in ancient times, most of them distinguished by colors in different parts of the leaf and adapted to specific growing conditions and locales.
 Hawaiians grew both wet and dryland varieties, depending on a district's conditions and climate.

-1 1/2 cups water (warm, 90 degrees)
+1 1/2 cups warm water, about 90 degrees

 1 large egg

 1 cup poi

 1 cup sugar

-- 2 lbs. flour
+2 pounds all-purpose flour

-- 1/2 tsp. salt
+1/2 teaspoon salt

-2 1/2 tsp. yeast
+2 1/2 teaspoons yeast

-Add dry ingredients to wet ingredients.
+Whisk the dry ingredients together, then gradually add to the wet ingredients.

 Line baking pan with aluminum foil and place roll taro balls 3x4.

-Bake at 225 degrees for 20 minutes.
+Bake at 225 F for 20 minutes.